-The educational objectives for the Tufts OB/GYN residency program are broken down by year and rotation.
+The educational objectives for the Tufts MC OB/GYN residency program are broken down by year and rotation.
 They are mandated by the Residency Review Committee for Obstetrics and Gynecology, and designed to give guidelines for learning expectations for each rotation.
 These guidelines are to be used in tandem with the CREOG Educational Objectives, which contain the required objectives for completion by all residents of an accredited program.
-Achieving the educational objectives occurs through a combination of clinical experiences, scholastic conferences, the didactic program, and reading.
+Achieving the educational objectives occurs through a combination of clinical experiences, scholastic conferences, the didactic program, reading and simulation.

 This first year rotation is diverse and provides the intern excellent training both in the operating room as well as in inpatient and ambulatory clinical care.
 In the OR, the intern will gain initial exposure to gynecologic procedures and learn the basic skills of hysteroscopy and laparoscopy.
 They will manage patients admitted to the general gynecology and urogynecology services, as well as provide consultation to other inpatient units and the emergency room.
 A final element of this rotation is to participate in an introductory ambulatory experience both in urogynecology and in a general gynecology clinic.
 During this time, the intern is expected to become proficient in obtaining a complete and pertinent history, performing a pelvic exam, prioritizing patient problems, determining the appropriate diagnostic studies, arriving at the correct diagnosis, deciding on the appropriate treatment, and arranging follow-ups.